 The multi-million dollar feature film will also have an Irish-born director.

 The movie will be made by Hollywood-based Universal Pictures.

-It will tell the story of the man who became Dracula, the vampire character created by author Bram Stoker, who came from Clontarf in Dublin.
+It will tell the story of the man who became Dracula, the vampire character invented by author Bram Stoker who came from Clontarf in Dublin.

 Universal has been given over £1.5m (€1.77m) in funding to make the Dracula picture and it is expected the movie will deliver £15m in spending on local goods and services.